-These financial statements have been prepared on the historical cost basis.
+These financial statements have been prepared on going concern basis.
+Unless otherwise specifically mentioned, historical cost principle has been followed for the purpose of these financial statements.
 Measurement at revalued amounts or fair value does not have significant impact on these financial statements.